Airports in The Netherlands

 EINDHOVEN AIRPORT [EIN], in Noord-Brabant province, is the Netherlands’ second busiest airport handling some 6.8 million passengers and 40,200 flights during 2019.

-Airlines fly to over 80 destinations in Europe including 13 cities in Spain, 8 cities in Italy and Poland, 7 cities in Grece and 6 cities in Turkey.
-The top destinations for passengers traveling from Eindhoven are London (Stansted Airport), Budapest, Malaga and Alicante.
+Airlines fly to over 80 destinations in Europe including 13 cities in Spain, 8 cities in Italy, and 6 cities each in Greece and Poland.
+Top destinations for passengers traveling from Eindhoven are London (Stansted Airport), Budapest, Malaga and Alicante.

-Key EIN Airlines: Corendon, Ryanair, Transavia and Wizz Air
+Key EIN Airlines: Ryanair, Transavia and Wizz Air

 Eindhoven Airport is accessible by public transportation via Bus 400/401 from Eindhoven Central train station.